great-expectations/great_expectations/great_expectations/render/README.md

 ### Key concepts

+**Expectation Validation Results (EVRs)**: a JSON-serializable object generated when attempting to `validate` an Expectation.

 - snippets : Each snippet converts a single Expectation (or EVR) to a string or list of strings.
 - view_models : View models convert groups of expectations, usually JSON objects.
 View_models can be nested.

+**Descriptive** vs **Prescriptive** documentation

+- Descriptive docs capture how _this_ data looks _now_.
+Think profiling, exploration, summarization.
+Descriptive docs are usually compiled from EVRs
+- Prescriptive docs capture how this _type_ of data _should always_ look.
+Think testing, validation, SLAs.
+Prescriptive docs are usually compiled from Expectations.

 ### SnippetRenderers